Classification

 • L GET– Energy Therapy Study Group – Vannes

-• L MED– Medicine in gynecology and obstetrics: conference
+• L MED– Medicine in Gynecology and Obstetrics: Conference

 • L SAA– Aquitaine Acupuncture Society

-• L SOC– International Acupuncture Society
+• The SOC– International Acupuncture Society

 • L WFA– World Federation of Acupuncture-Moxibustion Societies